NicholasPurdy/Logback-for-AWS-Lambda/README.md

 # Logback-for-AWS-Lambda
 When logging to stdout in AWS Lambda, the newline character ('\n') is used to mark the end of a CloudWatch event and the carriage return character ('\r') is used to mark the beginning of an actual new line within a CloudWatch event.

 The maven project in this repo contains a logback.xml file that replaces all instances of the newline character in a stack trace with a carriage return character by using the XML entity for a carriage return ('&#13\;').
 This makes it so that stack traces will appear as single CloudWatch event.
+There is one project in plain old java, and one project with Spring Boot.

-Note: When logging to stdout in AWS Lambda, there will always be a blank line between CloudWatch events when you export your logs to S3.
+**NOTE**: When logging to stdout in AWS Lambda, there will always be a blank line between CloudWatch events when you export your logs to S3.
 There is no way around this as far as I can tell.

+**IMPORTANT NOTE**: Don't forget to set the CLOUDWATCH_FORMAT environment variable to something in the AWS Lambda console (it doesn't matter what you set it to).